de-soot/mc-fps-jvm-args/README.md

 "-Xms 6G" - Sets the initial allocated RAM of the Java application (Minecraft) at launch; this value should be the same as the maximum allocated RAM to reduce amount of garbage collection the program has to do.

 "-XX:ReservedCodeCacheSize=3072m" - Sets the cache size for reserved code that the Java application (in this case, it's Minecraft) might reuse.
 This should be half of the RAM allocated to Minecraft; in my case, I have allocated 6 GB (6144 MB) of RAM, so I will use 3072m (3 GB).

-"-XX:SoftRefLRUPolicyMSPerMB=6000" - Tells the Java application (Minecraft) how much milliseconds to use per MB for soft references, or how long in miliseconds to keep the object in the heap after it was referenced.
-For example: since I allocated 6 GB and have 2 GB to spare, I'll use 6000.
-Feel free to experiment around with this value to get the best results.

 "-XX:ParallelGCThreads=12" - Sets the maximum logical processors (threads) the Java application (in this case, it's Minecraft) can use; my CPU has 12 threads, so I set it to 12.